bac3917/bac3917.github.io/_posts/2020-05-25-HBGjazzmaps.md

 bigimg:
 ---

-Being a long time jazz head, and a social scientist with a strong inclination for making pictures, I'm not surprised I designed a map of jazz clubs in Harrisburg, PA.
+Being a long time jazzhead, and a social scientist with a strong inclination for the visual, I'm not surprised I designed a map of jazz clubs in Harrisburg, PA.
 Making few queries on local Facebook groups, and pursuing some conversations with our regional jazz society, turned up a good bit of information on where these clubs were, and who headlined at them.

 The history of jazz in Harrisburg is pretty rich for a small, central Pennsylvania city.
 Although that's a 21st century bias.
 Seventy-five years ago jazz was more popular, and Harrisburg was more vibrant (it's slowly regaining steam today).